 The best option is to minimize the stuff.
 Go through closets, and donate anything that hasn’t been worn in 6 months.
 Anything that isn’t fully functional needs to be tossed, and furniture that doubles as storage should be sought if possible.
 The best option is to start storing things in vertical storage areas.
 This can be created with shelves, cabinets, or ceiling hooks.
 Floating shelves, curio cabinets, and bookshelves are great options.
 In addition, benches that double as storage space are great for getting some items out of sight without stowing them away from the place they’re often needed for use.

 Where Should I Put My Bed In A Small Room?

 Ideally, your bed should be directly in the center of the bedroom.
 However, if that just isn’t a viable option because of the layout of the room, pick a wall that has no windows or doors in it.
-Place you bed against that wall, with the head/foot side against the wall, the longer side of the bed away from the bedroom wall.
+Place your bed against that wall, with the head/foot side against the wall, the longer side of the bed away from the bedroom wall.

 Should You Store Things Under Your Bed?

-Under the bed storage is a great use of otherwise wasted space in a small bedroom that already has limited space to work with.
-There are a number of storage mediums for under the bed storage of your items, making it easy to keep your things sorted, organized, and easily accessible while it’s being stashed out of sight.
+Under-the-bed storage is a great use of otherwise wasted space in a small bedroom that already has limited space to work with.
+There are a number of storage mediums for under-the-bed storage of your items, making it easy to keep your things sorted, organized, and easily accessible while it’s being stashed out of sight.